ahmed-hassan19/jsonstat-validator/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/jsonstat-validator.svg)](https://pypi.org/project/jsonstat-validator/)
 [![License](https://img.shields.io/github/license/ahmed-hassan19/jsonstat-validator.svg)](https://github.com/ahmed-hassan19/jsonstat-validator/blob/main/LICENSE)

-A Python validator for the JSON-stat 2.0 format, based on Pydantic models.
+A Python validator for the JSON-stat 2.0 standard format, based on Pydantic.

 JSON-stat is a simple lightweight format for data interchange.
 It is a JSON format for data dissemination that allows the representation of statistical data in a way that is both simple and convenient for data processing.
 With this validator, you can ensure your data conforms to the official [JSON-stat 2.0 specification](https://json-stat.org/full/).